18F/handbook/_pages/policies/detailing-and-offboarding-policies/assignee-detail.md

 ## Security Verification

 All Federal employees working at GSA must have a security clearance.
-For those employees detailing into 18F from outside of GSA, their security status must be verified with the GSA Security Office.
-It is the responsibility of the 18F employee supervising the detailee to ensure this is complete.
-18F Talent provides step-by-step instructions on how to complete the security process.
+For those employees detailing into TTS from outside of GSA, their security status must be verified with the GSA Security Office.
+It is the responsibility of the TTS employee supervising the detailee to ensure this is complete.
+TTS Talent provides step-by-step instructions on how to complete the security process.
 This process should be completed at the same time as the detail agreement process.
 For more information, visit the [18F security verification steps form](https://docs.google.com/document/d/1xX4ro1bm4TtcJpqoz0TbXlpDhiaxLf4coBFg61GPQ9g/edit#heading=h.1jfe24syhsou).

 ## Process for Detailing to Another Agency